Have You Seen The 11 Most Beautiful Squares in Europe?

 Surrounded by some of Italy’s most impressive sights, this square dates back to the 14th century.
 Besides the towering cathedral, which took over five centuries to complete, the square boasts five palaces and the famous Galleria Vittorio Emanuele II, Italy’s oldest shopping mall.

-RELATED: 10 Essential Things To Do in Milan
+READ: 10 Essential and Authentic Things To Do In Milan Italy

 Praco de Commercio, Lisbon, Portugal